udayakumar-s/ej2-angular-docs/ej2-angular/split-button/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Split button component
+# Getting started with Angular Split button component

 This section explains how to create a simple SplitButton and demonstrate the basic usage of the SplitButton component in an Angular environment.